 Files¶

 Apilane provides built-in file storage for your applications.
-Files are stored on the API server's file system and their metadata is tracked in the Files system entity.
+Files can be stored on the local server file system or in cloud object storage (Google Cloud Storage, AWS S3, Azure Blob Storage).
+File metadata is tracked in the Files system entity.

 How It Works¶